 Based on feedback from heads of technology companies, it’s unanimous… we sales folk keep failing at the same old things!

 Clare Edmunds, the CEO at Clarify covered this topic in an article for the Institute of Sales & Marketing Management.
 I thought I would share the gist and hope that it helps identify improvements you can make to your sales teams performance.
-There is no such thing as a perfect sales person, understanding where we go wrong and which of the 7 deadly sins of a B2B salesperson we identify with is part of a self-improvement process destined to increase our sales opportunities.

-1. Lack of listening skills – That old chestnut!
+1. Lack of listening skills – That old chestnut

 Still… the number one sin of salespeople is not using ears & mouth in the correct proportions.
 Listening is key, as how else will we find out what the customer really needs?